Marquis Spruill

-Marquis Spruill (born May 14, 1991) is a former American football linebacker.
-He was drafted by the Atlanta Falcons in the fifth round of the 2014 NFL Draft.
+Marquis Spruill (born May 14, 1991) is an American former football linebacker.
+He was selected by the Atlanta Falcons in the fifth round of the 2014 NFL draft.
 He played college football at Syracuse.
 He was also a member of the Toronto Argonauts.

+Early life

 Raised in Hillside, New Jersey, Spruill played prep football at Hillside High School and did a post-graduate year at Fork Union Military Academy after he didn't receive a scholarship offer as a senior at Hillside.

-Collegiate career
+College career

 Spruill attended Syracuse University and played Division 1 football in the Big East and later in the ACC.
 Spruill recorded 243 tackles, including 41 for a loss (second most in program history), three forced fumbles, a fumble recovery and four pass defenses.
-During his four-year college career, he was a 2011 All-BIG EAST Second-team selection and 2013 All-ACC Honorable mention.
+During his four-year college career, he was a 2011 All-Big East Second-team selection and 2013 All-ACC Honorable mention.

 Professional career

 Atlanta Falcons

 The Atlanta Falcons became interested in Spruill as they looked to add depth to the inside linebacker position.
-They traded their 2014 sixth and seventh round draft picks to the Minnesota Vikings, to move up and select him in the fifth round.
+They traded their 2014 sixth and seventh round draft picks to the Minnesota Vikings, to move up and select him in the fifth round with the 168th overall pick.
 Spruill injured his left knee (torn ACL) on August 6, 2014, ending his rookie season.
-He was placed on injured reserve and Atlanta Falcons Team Physician Dr. Spero Karas performed reconstructive knee surgery.
+He was placed on injured reserve and Falcons Team Physician Spero Karas performed reconstructive knee surgery.
 The surgery was filmed and shown on HBO series Hard Knocks as the opening segment on the 3rd episode of the 2014 season.
 On August 24, 2015, the Falcons released Spruill.